Oregon land fraud scandal: Background

+“Had Sen. Mitchell held his peace, his name should never have been mentioned by me,” Puter raged to a former business partner afterward.
+“But since he has seen fit to denounce me publicly, through the columns of the daily press, discountenancing me in most scathing terms, I see no reason why I should protect him further.”
+The business that Puter had made his career in was one that had been going on in Oregon since the very dawn of Oregon statehood.
+By the time Roosevelt’s administration decided to put a stop to it, the wealthy and well-connected had been stealing land from the state and federal governments for four decades.

 Fraud

 Since much of the land was unfit for development, it did not attract many settlers.
 However, the land was very rich in timber, which meant that timber companies would pay much more than $2.50 an acre.
 To circumvent the requirements of the land grant, Edward Harriman, president of the Southern Pacific Railroad — which then owned the O&C — hired former surveyor Stephen A. Douglas Puter to round up people from saloons in Portland's waterfront district, escort them to the land office, have them register for an O&C parcel as a settler, and then transfer it to Puter's men.
 The accumulated parcels were then sold in large blocks to the highest bidder for timber harvest.

 Exposure

 Harriman eventually had a dispute with Puter and fired him.
-Later, when a lumber company bookkeeper exposed the scheme to an Oregonian reporter; Puter turned on his former boss, testified against him, and wrote a scathing exposé about the scheme, while imprisoned, which would become chapters one through 25 of Looters of the Public Domain, (with an additional six chapters written by journalist Horace Stevens).
+Later, when a lumber company bookkeeper exposed the scheme to an Oregonian reporter, Puter turned on his former boss, testified against him, and wrote a scathing exposé about the scheme, while imprisoned.
+The exposé would become chapters one through 25 of Looters of the Public Domain, (with an additional six chapters written by journalist Horace Stevens, a former General Land Office clerk).